Rudeus-Greyrat-00/General-purpose-GameDev-Dialogue-System/README.md

 "Action" are object of class GenericEngineHandledAction (Inherit from DialogueAction class).
 They have two fields, "name" and "value".
 They are information containers, i will explain better how to use they in the next section.

-Now to explain "Condition" let's say that i want to create a dialogue where if a condition in game is verified a character says something, else it says something different.
+Now to explain "Condition" let's say that I want to create a dialogue where if a condition in game is verified a character says something, else it says something different.
+It could be done this way:

 ![image](https://user-images.githubusercontent.com/96582680/154970026-bff481f6-831f-48d6-b941-3e3fb306fc0c.png)